dalenewman/Cfg-NET/README.md

 }
 </pre>

-Each class inherits from `CfgNode` and and has
+Each class inherits from `CfgNode` and has
 `Cfg` attributes adding metadata to it's properties.

 The configuration metadata is: